micropolimi/MAPPI/README.md

 ---

 ## 📊 Data Analysis
-For analyzing APPI datasets of growing plants, we recommend using the [napari ROI Registration plugin].
+For analyzing MAPPI datasets of growing plants, we recommend using the [napari ROI Registration plugin].
 This plugin is specifically designed for time-lapse registration of regions-of-interest.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/roi_registration.gif" width="500">